Cellarr: 2015–2020: OpenSide

-In early October 2018, Openside released the single "Character Flaws" which peaked at #2 in the New Zealand Music Hot Single Charts and #23 in the New Zealand Hot Single Charts.
-The band later announced that they will be releasing a comic book at the 2018 Auckland Armageddon.
-In the first week of their single "Episode One: Character Flaws" being released, "Character Flaws" re-entered the NZ Music Hot Charts back at number 2, with their song "Work Out" entering the same charts at 8th and "Tuesday" entering at 19th.
-On 31 December 2018, the band performed on the third day of Rhythm & Vines.
+In early October 2018, OpenSide released the single "Character Flaws", which peaked at no. 2 on the New Zealand Music Hot Singles Chart and no. 23 on the New Zealand Hot Singles Chart.
+The band later announced that they would be releasing a comic book at the 2018 Auckland Armageddon.
+The single was followed by the EP Episode One: Character Flaws.
+In December, the band performed at the Rhythm & Vines music festival.